May 17, 2023

 Debt Management Plan Versus Debt Settlement

-A debt management plan is a contract in which a borrower agrees to consolidate loans and pay a set monthly payment which is then divided among the creditors.
-These payments are set based on what you can afford but there are downsides to consider.
+A debt management plan is a contract in which a borrower agrees to consolidate loans and make a set monthly payment, which is then divided among the creditors.
+These payments are set based on what you can afford, but there are downsides to consider.
 For instance, the debt must be paid in full and creditors can still get in touch to ask that you pay up right away.
-Also, you cannot include a mortgage or secured debts in this arrangement and you must be able to afford the new repayments.
+Also, you cannot include a mortgage or secured debts in this arrangement, and you must be able to afford the new repayments.

-This means a debt management plan is really just a new commitment re-structured way to repay the full amount of the outstanding debt.
+In other words, a debt management plan is really just a new, re-structured way to repay the full amount of the outstanding debt.
 A debt settlement attorney will often warn against this option as many borrowers simply don’t have enough disposable income to cover the monthly payments.

-Debt settlement is a type of relief which a debt lawyer will often suggest for borrowers who are struggling to keep up with repayments.
-This is essentially when a borrower tries to renegotiate and reduce the amount of debt owed to a creditor.
-Lenders and creditors are sometimes willing to accept this lesser amount rather than entering into a long drawn-out process with the borrower.
+Debt settlement is a type of relief that a debt lawyer often suggests for borrowers who are struggling to keep up with repayments.
+It is essentially when a borrower tries to renegotiate and reduce the amount of debt owed to a creditor.
+Lenders and creditors are sometimes willing to accept this lesser amount rather than entering into a long, drawn-out process with the borrower.

 Why Debt Settlement Can Be the Best Way Forward